morleym/furtive-handbook/docs/format-double-elim.md

 * Rematches can happen!
   * A story where a competitor is sent to losers, gets to grands, and rematches the competitor who beat them
   * Competitors may also meet in winners bracket, and then rematch in losers bracket
-* Bracket reset introduces a variance into runtime
-  * Grand finals might be one match, or it might be two matches
 * Grand Finals can make or break excitement
   * At its best, a grand finals can be an instant classic
   * At its worst, a lopsided/boring grand finals can be twice the slog of a single-elim finals

+#### Scheduling

+* Flexible length of day.
+You can pick one match per round to broadcast, or you can 'hold up' matches to broadcast multiple/all per round

+* Bracket reset introduces a variance into runtime
+  * Grand finals might be one match, or it might be two matches

 ## Citations